rzr/mastodon-lite/README.md

 https://www.slideshare.net/slideshow/embed_code/key/BGdKOn9HHRF4Oa#webthing-iotjs#
 "WebThingIotJs")

-## USAGE: ##
+## USAGE ##

-### USING NODEJS: ###
+### USING NODEJS ###

 Running from sources tree is straightforward, but each step will be detailed.

-#### PREREQUISITE: ###
+#### PREREQUISITE ###

-Then user need to create an account on decentralized, mastodon social network (or setup your own instance)
+Then user need to create an account on decentralized, Mastodon social network (or setup your own instance)

 * <https://instances.social>

-While we're here, let's go to settings to create an application and generate it's secret token, that will be used later:
+While we're here, l
+et's go to settings to create an application and generate it's secret token, that will be used later:

 Once logged go to "Settings" / "Development" / "New Application" ie:

 * <https://mastodon.social/settings/applications/new>

 Then just set application name to "mastodon-lite" or any name of your choice, other fields can be skipped.

 Then your "mastodon-lite" application should appear on: